Planning what sort of safari destination you prefer.

-My personal pet hate is game lodges that have televisions in the rooms and some that even have them in a dining areas.
-Other people plan there holidays around Televised sports events and even (dare I say it) reality TV episodes Anyway, it is not for us to judge people it is for us to give them the holiday that suits their needs best.
+My personal pet hate is game lodges that have televisions in the rooms and some that even have them in a dining areas.However, I do know clients that have plan their holidays around televised sports events and if they can't watch it, then they're not going.

 So before you book your safari consider the following thoughts as there is nothing worse than being sent on a holiday experience that makes you feel uncomfortable.

-- Book through reputable and knowledgeable Tour operator.
+Book through reputable and knowledgeable Tour operator.

-Ask them questions - If they do not know the answers and they do not get back to you timeously move on.
+If they do not know the answers and they do not get back to you timeously move on.
 While you can't expect a tour operator to know the details on every lodge and game reserve in southern Africa you should expect them to get back to you promptly.

 Do you want to want to have your own table in the evening?
 Some game lodges have options where all the guests have evening meals together at a main table where you can discuss the days sightings but you may prefer to spend your evenings with just your partner or your family.

 For example are you happy with camps that have no fences where animals walk freely around the lodge.
 Open top vehicle game viewing is the norm with most lodges but some people find it very hard to enjoy themselves when all they can think about is that there is little to nothing stopping a wild animal from getting inside one of the vehicles

 It is important to consider this when booking.
 Visas can sometimes take a while to get and the cost is not included in the package or hotel rate.
 If you have booked and you are without a visa when it is needed, the chances are you will not be able to have a holiday.

 Certain vaccinations have to be taken 10 days prior to travelling order to be effective.
 If you are booking within 10 days of travelling and you require certain vaccinations, you might want to think about changing your dates.

-Do you have children?
 If you are travelling with children, find out what the game drive policies regarding kids under certain ages.

 Is there something you are particularly interested in seeing?